Tybot204/ICS-161-Engine/ICS-161-Engine/Sprite/Demo/readme.txt

 / the actual loop starts
 /
-/ The number that is put here tells the length of the loop / A value of 0 has no effect
-/ A value of 1 or lesser has the same effect as creating a frame with infinite length 12
+/ The number that is put here tells the length of the loop / A value of 1 or lesser has the same effect as creating a frame with infinite length 12